 2 Compliance and enforcement Flag State duties • Extent to which RFMO members are fulfilling their duties as flag States under the treaty establishing the RFMO, pursuant to measures adopted by the RFMO, and under other international instruments, including, inter alia, the 1982 Law of the Sea Convention, the UNFSA and the 1993 FAO Compliance Agreement, as applicable.
-Port State measures • Extent to which the RFMO has adopted measures relating to the exercise of the rights and duties of its members as port States, as reflected in UNFSA Article 23 and the Code of Conduct for Responsible Fisheries Article 8.3. • Extent to which these measures are effectively implemented.
-Monitoring, control and surveillance (MCS) Extent to which the RFMO has adopted integrated MCS measures (e.g., required use of VMS, observers, catch documentation and trade tracking schemes, restrictions on transshipment, boarding and inspection schemes).
+Port State measures Extent to which the RFMO has adopted measures relating to the exercise of the rights and duties of its members as port States, as reflected in UNFSA Article 23 and the Code of Conduct for Responsible Fisheries Article 8.3.
 Extent to which these measures are effectively implemented.
+Monitoring, control and surveillance Extent to which the RFMO has adopted integrated MCS measures (e.g., required use of VMS, observers, catch documentation and trade tracking (MCS) schemes, restrictions on transshipment, boarding and inspection schemes). • Extent to which these measures are effectively implemented.
 Follow-up on • Extent to which the RFMO, its members and cooperating non-members follow infringements up on infringements to management measures.
-Cooperative • Extent to which the RFMO has established adequate cooperative mechanisms to mechanisms to both monitor compliance and detect and deter non-compliance (e.g., detect and deter non-compliance compliance committees, vessel lists, sharing of information about non-compliance). non compnance Extent to which these mechanisms are being effectively utilized.
-Market-related measures Extent to which the RFMO has adopted measures relating to the exercise of the rights and duties of its members as market States.
-Extent to which these market-related measures are effectively implemented.
-3 Decision-making and dispute settlement Decision-making Extent to which RFMO has transparent and consistent decision-making procedures that facilitate the adoption of conservation and management measures in a timely and effective manner. servemen Dispute settlement Extent to which the RFMO has established adequate mechanisms for resolving disputes.
-4 International cooperation Transparency • Extent to which the RFMO is operating in a transparent manner, as reflected in UNFSA Article 12 and the Code of Conduct for Responsible Fisheries Article 7.1.9. • Extent to which RFMO decisions, meeting reports, scientific advice upon which decisions are made, and other relevant materials are made publicly available in a timely fashion.
-Relationship to cooperating non-members • Extent to which the RFMO facilitates cooperation between members and non- members, including through the adoption and implementation of procedures for granting cooperating status.
-Relationship to non-cooperating non-members Extent of fishing activity by vessels of non-members that are not cooperating with the RFMO, as well as measures to deter such activities.
-Cooperation with other RFMOs • Extent to which the RFMO cooperates with other RFMOs, including through the network of Regional Fishery Body Secretariats.
-Special requirements of developing States • Extent to which the RFMO recognizes the special needs of developing States and pursues forms of cooperation with developing States, including with respect to fishing allocations or opportunities, taking into account UNFSA
+Cooperative • Extent to which the RFMO has established adequate cooperative mechanisms to mechanisms to both monitor compliance and detect and deter non-compliance (e.g., detect and deter compliance committees, vessel lists, sharing of information about non- non-compliance compliance).
+Market-related Extent to which these mechanisms are being effectively utilized.
+Extent to which the RFMO has adopted measures relating to the exercise of the measures • Extent to which the RFMO has adopted measures relating to the exercise of the rights and duties of its members as market States.
+11104054105 • Extent to which these market-related measures are effectively implemented.
+3 Decision-making Decision-making • Extent to which RFMO has transparent and consistent decision-making and dispute procedures that facilitate the adoption of conservation and management settlement measures in a timely and effective manner.
+Dispute settlement Extent to which the RFMO has established adequate mechanisms for resolving disputes.
+4 International Transparency • Extent to which the RFMO is operating in a transparent manner, as reflected in cooperation UNFSA Article 12 and the Code of Conduct for Responsible Fisheries Article 7.1.9. • Extent to which RFMO decisions, meeting reports, scientific advice upon which decisions are made, and other relevant materials are made publicly available in Relationship to a timely fashion.Extent to which the RFMO facilitates cooperation between members and non- cooperating non- • Extent to which the RFMO facilitates cooperation between members and non- members, including through the adoption and implementation of procedures for members granting cooperating status.
+Relationship to • Extent of fishing activity by vessels of non-members that are not cooperating non-cooperating with the RFMO, as well as measures to deter such activities. non-members Cooperation with • Extent to which the RFMO cooperates with other RFMOs, including through other RFMOs the network of Regional Fishery Body Secretariats.
+Special requirements of • Extent to which the RFMO recognizes the special needs of developing States and pursues forms of cooperation with developing States, including with developing States respect to fishing allocations or opportunities, taking into account UNFSA as reloping butter Articles 24 and 25, and the Code of Conduct of Responsible Fisheries Article 5.
+Evtent to which REMO members individually or through the REMO provide